nkh/ftl/config/ftl/man/ftl.md

 ## Extended And Detached Viewers

-For some file types, often media types, *ftl* can show an extended view and even start a detached viewer.
+For some file types, often media types, *ftl* can show an extended preview and even start a detached viewer.

 See "## External Viewer" below and config in _'$FTL_CFG/etc/ftlrc'_.